Course Title: Electronics

 Upon successful completion of this course, you will be able to:

-- Experimentally build basic op-amp circuits and measure their characteristics.
+2. Experimentally build basic op-amp circuits and evaluate their performance characteristics.

-- Describe the advantages and disadvantages of negative feedback including its influence on gain, bandwidth, input and output resistance.
+5. Describe the advantages and disadvantages of negative feedback in electronic circuits including its influence on gain, bandwidth, input and output resistance.

-- Establish feedback topologies of op-amp and BJT amplifiers and evaluate the amplifier’s close-loop characteristics using hand calculations and Multisim simulations (traditional approach only).
+6. Establish feedback topologies of op-amp and BJT amplifiers and evaluate the amplifier’s close-loop characteristics using hand calculations and simulations.

 Overview of Learning Activities